wil2106/mapfacts/readme.md

   - Set min delay between alerts

 ## TO-DO
-- Notifications
+- Notifications with supabase edge functions and expo notifications api
-- Radar feature to get notified when you physically enter a zone (like in skyrim)
+- Radar feature to get notified when you physically enter a zone (like in skyrim) expo-task-manager, supabase edge function and expo notifications api
 - Landing page website
 - Testing
 - Comments